mzb2xeo/doc.rustdesk.com/content/self-host/client-deployment/_index.en.md

 ```

 ## Windows batch/cmd
  - This script does NOT have the ability to generate a randomized password
+ - The link in the curl command needs to be manually updated.

 ```bat
 @echo off